eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The interfaces and their respective protocols, as discussed in this section and illustrated in Figure 2, comply with the specifications established by [Article 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1), paragraph 5, of the regulation.

-- **The Wallet Provider Interface (WPI)** is used by the Wallet Unit to communicate with the Wallet Provider to issue the Wallet Unit Attestation, as well as provide support to the User and collect metrics for accounting purposes.
+- **The Wallet Provider Interface (WPI)** is used by the Wallet Unit to communicate with the Wallet Provider to issue the Wallet Unit Attestation, as well as to provide support to the User and collect aggregated and user-consented information in a privacy-preserving manner to provision the Wallet Unit, in compliance with applicable legislation.

 - **The User Interface (UI)** is the point of interaction and communication between the User and the Wallet Unit.